psycop12/android_device_huawei_hi6250/README.md

 lunch lineage_hi6250-userdebug
 make -j8 bacon
 ```

+NOTE: These trees can also build Resurection Remix (nougat) and SlimRoms (nougat) without modification but with logical changes to these instructions.
+1. When running "repo init ...", you will obviously want to download the code for the respective ROM.
+2. When building SlimRoms (nougat) and running "lunch ...", you want slim_hi6250-userdebug.

 ### Please let me know if there are mistakes,typos, mis/outdated - information in these instructions by creating an "issue".